 Governmental funds focus on how cash and other financial assets flow in and out, with the balances that are left at year-end available for future spending.
 Governmental funds are reported using the modified accrual basis of accounting, which measures cash and all other financial assets that can readily be converted to cash.
 Consequently, the governmental fund financial statements provide a detailed short-term view that helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the City's programs.
-Because this information does not encompass the additional long-term focus of the government-wide financial statements, we provide additional information in a reconciliation schedule that explains the relationship (or differences) between the amounts reported in the statements.
+Because this information does not encompass the additional long-term focus of the government-wide financial statements, we provide additional information in a reconciliation schedule that explains the relationship (or differences) between the amounts reported in the statement of net position and the statement of activities and the governmental funds financial statements.